ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ```

 <info-box info>
-	At the moment it is not possible to completely disallow block content in tables.
+	At the moment, it is not possible to completely disallow block content in tables.
 See the [discussion on GitHub](https://github.com/ckeditor/ckeditor5-table/issues/101) about adding a configuration option that would enable that.
-Add a 👍&nbsp; if you need this feature.
+Feel free to upvote 👍&nbsp; if this feature is important to you.
 </info-box>

 ## Disallow nesting tables